peterhinch/micropython-iot/README.md

 resources, in particular RAM.
 Achieving resilient operation in the face of WiFi or server outages is not straightforward: see
 [this document](https://github.com/peterhinch/micropython-samples/tree/master/resilient).
-The approach advocated here radically simplifies writing resilient ESP8266 IOT applications.
+The approach advocated here simplifies writing resilient ESP8266 IOT applications by providing a communications channel with inherent resilience.

 The usual arrangement for MicroPython internet access is as below.
 ![Image](images/block_diagram_orig.png)